TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 Now we will need to tell GitHub what our ssh key is, so we can push our code without typing in a password every time.

 First we need to navigate to where GitHub receives our SSH key.
 Log into GitHub and then click your profile picture in the top right corner, then click `settings` in the drop-down.
-Next, on the right hand side, click `SSH and GPG keys`.
+Next, on the left hand side, click `SSH and GPG keys`.
 After you have done that, click the button in the top right that says `New SSH Key`.
 Name your key something that is descriptive enough for you to remember where it came from.
 Leave this window open while we do the next steps.

-Now we need to copy our public ssh key, we installed a tool called `xclip` in the beginning to make this easy.
-Run the command below.
-(Note that the `.pub` is important in this case)
+Now we need to copy our public ssh key, to do this we are going to use a command called `cat` to read the file to the console.
+(Note that `.pub` is important in this case)

 ```
-xclip -sel clip < ~/.ssh/id_rsa.pub
+cat ~/.ssh/id_rsa.pub
 ```

+Now highlight the output, which should start with `ssh-rsa` and end with your email address.
+Then copy that output.

+* In Linux you can use `ctrl + shift + c` to copy from the conosle, or right click in most cases.
+* In WSL you can just use `ctrl + c` to copy, or right click in most cases.

 Now go back to the github.com browser window we opened earlier, and paste the key we copied with `xclip` into the box that says `key`.
 Then click `Add SSH key`.
 You may need to enter your github.com password to continue.
 Then you will see your key added!